Sugar-Sweetened Beverages

 What are alternatives to sugar-sweetened beverages?

-It can be challenging to cut back on sugar-sweetened beverages, especially if you are used to drinking a lot of them each day.
+It can be challenging to cut back on sugar-sweetened beverages, especially if you are used to drinking them each day.
 Start with small changes and try to cut back on these beverages one at a time so you can make a long-term change.

 What about sweet tasting sugar-free beverages?

-There are many sugar-free or “diet” beverages that contain artificial or calorie-free sweeteners such as sucralose or stevia.
+There are many sugar-free or “diet” or “zero” beverages that contain artificial or calorie-free sweeteners such as sucralose or stevia.
 These drinks include Crystal Lite, Vitamin Water Zero, diet soda, Mio drops, and many others.
 These beverages taste sweet and have no calories or sugar.
 For more information on artificial sweeteners see our guide.
-They can be an alternative to sugar sweetened beverages, but water or naturally flavored water is generally the best option when looking to swap out sugar sweetened beverages.
+They can be an alternative to sugar sweetened beverages, but water or naturally flavored water is generally the option that best supports your health when looking to swap out sugar sweetened beverages.

-The following tables lists how much sugar is in some popular drinks:
+The following tables list how much sugar is in some popular drinks:

 For the most up-to-date information on sugar content, look at a product’s Nutrition Facts Label.